ludiosarchive/Minerva/docs/Overview.rst

 Terminology
 =========
-stream
+application
+	the application that is using Minerva.
+An application has both a server-side and client-side component. client
+	the thing that connects to a Minerva server.
+Typically a web browser. stream
 	the stateful object that protocols use to send and receive data.
-This is sort of like a TCP connection, but better in most ways. frame
+This is sort of like a TCP connection, but better in most ways. peer
+	the thing on the other side of the Minerva stream.
+For a server, it is a client;
+	for a client, the server.
+frame
 	a piece of JSON-encoded data that is sent over streams.
-This includes both Minerva-level and application-level data. box
+This ecompasses both Minerva-level and application-level data. box
-	a piece of JSON-encoded data that is sent over streams. *box* refers only to application-level data.
+	an atomic piece of application-level data that can be fit into a frame and sent to the peer.
+Sending boxes successfully is the point of Minerva.
+Often, a frame will contain more than one box.

 	Everything in a box can be represented near-equivalently in server and browser environments.
 On the server, a box might be a ``list``, a ``dict``, a ``unicode`` object (or an ASCII-only ``str``),